facelessuser/RegReplace/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Version 1.7.0
+- Add fold and unfold options for on_save
+- Remove "highlgight": true option in favor of "action": "mark"  (also can use "fold" and "unfold")
+- Allow each selection to be treated as its own buffer when applying regex
+- Add option "regex_full_file_with_selections" to regex entire file and then pick matches from selection when using selections

 # Version 1.6.1
 - Auto highlight on save now uses same region label as find_only so it can be cleaned with the clean command and gets clean up with it